Malte2036/hhuOS/docs/GameEngine.md

 - *extends `CancelableEvent`*
   - with `type = "TranslateEvent"`
-- `Vector2 translateTo`: Vector to move to.
+- `Vector2 translateTo`: Vector to move to
 - `Vector2 getTranslateTo()`

 #### `CollisionEvent(Entity *other, RectangleCollidedSide rectangleCollidedSide)`: